Finding a psychotherapist specializing in LGBT or lesbian issues is not always easy.

 How to overcome prejudice or shame about being lesbian, gay, or bisexual

 Choosing a therapist focused on helping you from an affirmative position is very important, as we described above.
-An informed, lesbian-affirming therapist can protect you against bias and discrimination, which can lead to internalized prejudice and shame.
+An informed, lesbian-affirming therapist can protect you against bias and discrimination, which can help you to avoid internalizing prejudice and shame.

 Prejudice, social stress, and discrimination can put so much stress on LGBT people that it harms their mental health.
 Believing or internalizing social stigma is associated with lower relationship satisfaction, a lower degree of attraction to the same gender, lower confidence in day-to-day activities, and less socialization with other gay people.